2Wanderer/docker-templates/bitwarden selfhosting/README.md

-# all-in-one docker template for hosting vaultwarden on docker
+# all-in-one docker template for running vaultwarden in docker

 template contains:
 - nginx proxymanager with letsencrypt plugin